-1. Number and extent of rills: Rills are rare.
-A few can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt.
-2. Presence of water flow patterns: Water flow patterns are rare but can be expected in areas subjected to summer convection storms or rapid snowmelt.
-3. Number and height of erosional pedestals or terracettes: Pedestals are rare.
+no dicators 1.
+Number and extent of rills: Rills are rare to few.
+Occurrence of rills more frequent as canopy cover increases and on steeper slopes.
+2. Presence of water flow patterns: Water flow patterns are rare to few with occurrence increasing as canopy cover increases.
+3. Number and height of erosional pedestals or terracettes: Pedestals are rare to few.
 Occurrence is usually limited to areas of water flow patterns.
-Frost heaving of shallow rooted plants should not be considered.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 50%; surface rock fragments less than 35%; shrub canopy 10 to 20%; basal area for perennial herbaceous plants ± 8%.

-5. Number of gullies and erosion associated with gullies: Gullies are rare in areas of this site that occur on stable landforms.
+Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 20%; surface rock fragments ±35%; tree canopy 35 to 50%; shrub canopy 5 to 15%; foliar cover for perennial herbaceous plants ± 25%.
+5. Number of gullies and erosion associated with gullies: None.

-6. Extent of wind scoured, blowouts and/or depositional areas: None
+6. Extent of wind scoured, blowouts and/or depositional areas: None.